How I think about the work

 I believe in structure, clear ownership, and disciplined execution.

 I also know that no operating model fully survives complexity.
-As organizations grow and systems multiply, progress depends less on rules and more on judgment.
+As organizations grow and systems multiply, progress depends less on rules and more on judgment—especially when decisions carry real downstream cost.

 That tension between structure and reality is where I do my best work.